The Doctor of Nursing Practice program at the Johns Hopkins School of Nursing is accredited by the:

 - health policy analyst

 Clinical hours obtained as part of a master’s degree can be applied to the DNP.
-The student obtains 448 practice hours in association with conduct of the DNP Project in addition to 552 practice hours obtained from the previous advanced nursing practice program, to meet a minimum of 1000.
+The student obtains 448 practice hours in association with the conduct of the DNP Project in addition to 552 practice hours obtained from the previous advanced nursing practice program, to meet a minimum of 1000.
 Students are expected to complete DNP Executive/MBA degree requirements within seven years of enrollment.

-The development of the nursing curriculum is based on AACN DNP Essentials, AONE Competencies, ANA Scope and Standards of Practice for Nurse Administrators.
+The development of the nursing curriculum is based on AACN DNP Essentials, AONE Competencies, ANA Scope, and Standards of Practice for Nurse Administrators.

 Plan of Study Overview